facebookarchive/origami/_documentation/concepts/KeyboardShortcuts.md

 weight: 1000
 ---

 Origami provides a variety of keyboard shortcuts for common functions.
+Mastering these will enable you build sophisticated prototypes incredibly fast.

 {% comment %} Once we ship keyboard shortcuts:
 	## Insert Patch